sanacommerce/DeveloperPortal/DeveloperPortal/adk/productwizard.md

 );
 ```

-The `basketChangeCompleted` event emitted if the product was sucessfully added, will notify the user that the basket has been updated.
-The action can now be dispatched and will lead to the product to be added to the basket.
+The `basketChangeCompleted` event emitted if the product was sucessfully added, it will notify the user that the basket has been updated.
+The `addProductToBasket` action can now be dispatched and will lead to the product to be added to the basket.
 In the `completionListener` at `Addons/ProductWizard/ClientApp/webstore/components/productwizard.js` we can now dispatch this action.

 ```js
 // ...